-A character who follows the Path of Nature may learn up to two Sects.
+A character who follows the Path of Nature may learn any number of miracles from the five Sects.
 The first Sect they learn is known as the Primary Sect.
-The second Sect they learn is known as the Secondary Sect and is treated as being 1 level higher when a character attempts to learn it, though for casting purposes it is still considered to be at its normal level.
-Currently only characters who are members of the Druid guild can learn a Secondary Sect.
+The second Sect they learn from is known as the Secondary Sect, the third the Tertiary Sect and so on.

 Example: Tiddles, a Human Priest, who has joined the Druid guild as an Animal Druid wishes to learn Claw Hand 2, a Level 0 Animal Sect miracle.